watch-devtube/contrib/README.md

 When a new video is ingested, Dev.Tube tries to determine author's twitter account.

 Contribute to speaker auto-discovery by modifying [speakers.yml](https://github.com/watch-devtube/contrib/edit/master/speakers.yml).

+## FAQ

+### I made a contribution, but do no see the change
+Videos are updated few times in a week, but we try to do it more frequently.
+We're also working on the solution to make changes on the fly.